ppy/osu-wiki/wiki/People/Performance_Points_Committee/en.md

 The Performance Points Committee's responsibilities include:

 - Organizing development efforts and helping contributors
-- Reviewing and developing changes in difficulty calculation algorithms
+- Reviewing and developing changes in difficulty calculation algorithms, ensuring community satisfaction
 - Deciding which changes will be deployed and used in the game
-- Assisting the Performance Points Maintainers with writing news posts for newly deployed changes
+- Assisting the [Performance Points Maintainers](/wiki/People/Performance_Points_Maintainers) with writing news posts for newly deployed changes

 ## Workflow

 When a new difficulty calculation change is proposed on [GitHub](https://github.com/ppy/osu), the Performance Points Committee members responsible for the relevant [game mode](/wiki/Game_mode) are requested to review it.
 Those committee members then review and test the proposal and write feedback on its GitHub page.
-If the committee ultimately approves of the changes, the proposal will be passed on to the [Performance Points Maintainers](/wiki/People/Performance_Points_Maintainers) for final code inspection before it is merged into the game.
+If the committee ultimately approves of the changes, the proposal will be passed on to the Performance Points Maintainers for final inspection before it is merged into the game.

-The osu! developers prepare merged proposals to be deployed in batches.
-A deployment recalculates star ratings for all beatmaps and performance points for all scores and users.

 ## Communication